Classroom in Mali. Photo: © Curt Carnemark / World Bank

 As the international community begins defining a post-2015 development agenda, Africa faces a twin crisis of access and learning.
 With new research, in depth coverage and perspectives from leading thinkers, This Is Africa considers the role learning might play in a post-MDG development agenda on education.

-This September we are taking an in depth look at the state of education in Africa.
-With less than three years remaining until the 2015 deadline to meet the Millennium Development Goals, there are mounting fears that low income regions - in particular sub-Saharan Africa - are at risk of falling well short of MDG2, which focuses on equal and universal access to primary education for girls and boys.
+This September This is Africa is taking an in depth look at the state of education in Africa.
+With less than three years remaining until the 2015 deadline to meet the Millennium Development Goals, there are mounting fears that low income regions - in particular sub-Saharan Africa - are at risk of falling well short of MDG2, which focuses on equal and universal access to primary education.